-The Alexia began as the Alexia Foundation, created with the mission to promote the power of photojournalism to give voice to social injustice, and to support photographers as agents for change.
+Created in memory of Newhouse student Alexia Tsairis, who died in the bombing of Pan Am 103 over Lockerbie, Scotland, The Alexia began as the Alexia Foundation, created with the mission to promote the power of photojournalism to give voice to social justice issues, and to support photographers as agents for change.

-Dr. Peter and Aphrodite Tsairis founded the Alexia Foundation in 1991, in partnership with the Newhouse School, to honor their daughter, Alexia, who was a 20-year-old photography major at the Newhouse School when she was killed in the bombing of Pan Am 103 in December 1988 as she was returning home from a semester abroad in London.
+Dr. Peter and Aphrodite Tsairis founded the Alexia Foundation in 1991, in partnership with the Newhouse School, to honor their daughter, Alexia, who was a 20-year-old photography major at the Newhouse School when she was killed in the bombing of Pan Am 103 over Lockerbie, Scotland on December 21, 1988 as she was returning home from a semester abroad in London.

 Mother of Alexia Tsairis